 Competition

-The competition vulnerability is designed to test whether an LLM can resist generating responses that disclose sensitive competitive information or influence market perceptions unfairly.
-This includes avoiding content that discusses competitors, discloses confidential strategies, manipulates market perceptions, or discredits other companies.
+vulnerability evaluates whether the target LLM can resist generating responses that disclose sensitive competitive information or influence market perceptions unfairly.
+More specifically, it focuses on testing whether the LLM discusses competitors, confidential strategies, market manipulation, or discredits other companies.

 Usage